mamatb/EAPgrade/README.md

 ## My hardware <a name="my_hardware" />

-*  Raspberry Pi 4.
-Way overkill for this setup, no need to have 4 cores to run fake APs.
+*  Raspberry Pi 4 model B. Way overkill for this setup, no need to have 4 cores to run fake APs.
 *  Xiaomi Mi Power Bank 2S 10000mAh.
 Portable battery with enough juice to power up the Raspberry Pi 4 for ~8 hours.
 *  USB 802.11n Wi-Fi card with RT3070 chipset.
 Although the wireless card included in the Raspberry Pi 4 supports Master mode, extra range it's a nice to have.
 *  [Termux](https://termux.com/) Android app to check the attack progress through SSH using a smartphone.